SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 ### View details of a Container

-CTA can get the details of a container within an application using the following command.
+Consuming tenant admins can get the details of a container within an application using the following command.
 This command returns more details of a container including StorageUsed, Ownership details, SiteURL, Label information, Owners count etc.
-CTA can use the following command:
+Consuming tenant admins can use the following command:

 ```powershell
 Get-SPOContainer -OwningApplicationId <OwningApplicationId> -Identity <ContainerId>